AstroCIEL/notes/backend/DRC.md

 - All "CSR.*" (Corner Stress Relief) errors can be ignored **if it's not the entire chip**.
 Metals and vias are not allowed in chip corners, but we are not creating the entire chip.
 - Any "*.EN" (Enclosure) errors **regarding chip edge** can be waived; all others should be resolved according to the rule described in the explanation window.
-- All "MOM.*" errors can be waived if no MOM caps are used at all in the design.
+- All "MOM.*" like "MOM.R.2" errors can be waived if no MOM caps are used at all in the design.
 - All "ESD.*" errors can be waived.
-- All "*.WARN" errors can be waived.
+- All "*.WARN" like "AN.WARN.1", "MATCH.WARN.1" errors can be waived.
+- For block design(not entire chip), "OD.S.14", "\*.DN.\*", "DM*.R.1" can be waived.

 #### can't waive